 Our University is proud to welcome over 100 nationalities amongst its staff and students.

-There will be new rules for living, working, travelling and doing business in the UK and EU from 1 January 2021.
+There are now new rules in place for living, working, travelling and doing business in the UK and EU from 1 January 2021.

 Living and working in the UK